PALEO, WHOLE 30, LOW CARB AND GLUTEN-FREE FISH AND SWEET POTATO CHIPS SERVED WITH CLASSIC AVOCADO OIL MAYONNAISE.

 Which are the Best Eggs to Use for this recipe?

-If you can't access St Ewe's farm then we would always recommend choosing any free range eggs and also looking out for the Red Lion and RSPCA seal of approval - you'll find these stamps on the boxes of supermarket eggs.
+We would always recommend choosing any free range eggs and also looking out for the Red Lion and RSPCA seal of approval - you'll find these stamps on the boxes of supermarket eggs.

 Why Should I Use Coconut and Almond Flour?